sumon18145/dsjr/README.md

 You may need to install [devtools](https://devtools.r-lib.org/) or [remotes](https://remotes.r-lib.org/) prior to install the above mentioned libraries.

 # Q & A
 - Please use the discussion forum to ask/respond to any questions you may have during and after the workshop.
+Here is the link to the [Discussion Page](https://github.com/jaynal83/dsjr/discussions)